First Grade Reading Curriculum

 If you’re looking for the right Atlanta, Georgia private school for your first grader, one of the first things you should ask about is the reading curriculum.
 Perhaps more than any other aspect of education, reading matters.
 And studies show that early, systematic reading instruction can have a tremendous influence on a child’s overall academic success.

-And beyond that, reading can affect a child’s overall well-being.
+Beyond that, reading can affect a child’s overall well-being.
 Reading difficulties are associated with lower self-esteem, and studies have even shown that those with low literacy reported poor physical health at twice the rate of those with adequate literacy.

 Signs of a Strong First Grade Reading Curriculum